openshift-labs/cloud-native-guides/app-config.md

 $ oc volume dc/inventory --add --configmap-name=inventory --mount-path=/app/config
 ~~~

-The above command mounts the content of the `inventory` config map into the Inventory container
+The above command mounts the content of the `inventory` config map as a file inside the Inventory container
-at `/app/config/project-stages.yaml`.
+at `/app/config/project-stages.yaml`

-The last step is the [beforementioned system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) on the Inventory container to overlay the
+The last step is the [aforementioned system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/project_stages.html#_command_line_switches_system_properties) on the Inventory container to overlay the
 WildFly Swarm configuration, using the `JAVA_OPTIONS` environment variable.

 > The Java runtime on OpenShift can be configured using